 All PIs must approve the report online and the initiator’s research authority/office/administration needs to approve it online as well.

 A short annual science progress report should be submitted one month before completion of each year of the grant except for the final year (see below).
 The report is evaluated prior to approval of the next year’s grant.

 Final Science Report

 The final science report should be submitted no later than two months after the completion of the grant period.
 It should contain a detailed description of research results and achievements of the project in its entirety.
 Final science reports will include a summary that will appear on the BSF website.

 The grantee institution must keep a separate recording of all the project’s expenditures.
 These accounts provide the basis for the fiscal reports, which should relate to budgetary items agreed upon in the contract.

-Annual and final fiscal reports should be submitted on the forms provided by the BSF (in 1 copy).
+Annual and final fiscal reports should be submitted on the forms provided by the BSF (one copy).
 The report must list the total expenditures for the year, together with the budgeted amounts for each item.
 The reports should be submitted within two months of completion of each 12 months during the period covered by the research contract.